 The first recognised Sci-fi film of any length, Le voyage dans la lune, which was shown in 1902, included a bevy of beauties from the chorus girls of the Folies Bergères.
 Anyone of those could have been the first sci-fi babe.
 But they were only on hand to decorate the sets and represented stars and planets, rather than specific characters, unless you want to include "the lovely vision of Venus on a crescent" or a couple of "charming young girls holding up a star"?
 Here are some of the Folies, who came to the astronauts in a dream...

 But wait, who would believe that in 2006, a long-lost missing sci-fi film would be found...in Denmark?
 The film in question is Himmelskibet, a Science fiction film made originally in 1918 and restored to a very fine quality.
-You can see some of the restored work here.
 The film is set on Mars and the babe in question is the Martian leader's daughter, Marya, played by Swede Lilly Jacobsson.

 Perhaps the most iconic science fiction film pre-1930 and possibly the most iconic female in early science fiction was Fritz Lang's Maria, who featured in Metropolis in 1927.
-Maria appeared in two forms and was played by German actress Brigitte Helm.
-Now we need to be sure that we are talking about the robot version of Maria and not the human character.
-The character certainly fulfills my criteria of a sci-fi babe (see my blog), even as a robot.
+Maria appeared in two forms, human and a robot, and was played by German actress Brigitte Helm.

 There is another candidate worthy of a challenge and she can be found in another of Lang's films, Frau im Mond (1929), or "Girl in the Moon" as it was known in America and the UK.
 Whilst Metropolis earns the greater recognition, this lesser-known film featured a very pretty actress, Gerda Maurus, who played Friede Velten.